GoThereGit/Chinese-AMR/README_Eng.md

 ## 1.1 AMR
 AMR is to abstract the meaning of a sentence into a single-rooted, directed and acyclic graph.
 Specifically, words are abstracted as concept nodes and relations between words as directed arcs with semantic role labels.
-This abstract semantic representation way enables AMR not only to describe the situation like argument sharing when there is one single noun allocated by several predicates, but also to add, delete and modify concepts nodes in order to complement the implicit concept annotation.
+This abstract representation way enables AMR not only to describe the situation like argument sharing when there is one single noun allocated by several predicates, but also to add, delete and modify concept nodes in order to complement the implicit concept annotation.

-AMR aroused the attentions of professions and researchers as soon as it come out, and has prevailed the world with its great power of sentence-level semantic representation.
+AMR aroused the attentions of professions and researchers as soon as it came out, and has prevailed the world with its great power of sentence-level semantic representation.
 Related work of automatic parsing with AMR has been widely applied into downstream tasks in NLP such as question answering systems and text summarization, and yielded good returns.
 In the cross-framework task of Meaning Representation Parsing (MRP) held by <a href="http://mrp.nlpl.eu/2020/index.php">CoNLL 2020</a>, Hitachi (Hiroaki O. et al., 2020)